dongliutony/my-mini-coupon/README.md

        1. **calculate with coupons:**

    5. #### coupon-permission
-      1. **manage path for microservice controllers:**
+      1. **path cration:**

          Add other microservice controller's URL/path into permission module.
-It provides API's to offload such management to PM or operation teams.
+It provides APIs to offload such management from developers to PM or operation teams.
          ```
          fas
          ```